ADVISORY SPAIN-VOLCANO/ -- LOGOED

 Volcano in Spain's La Palma spews lava

 LA PALMA - The Cumbre Vieja volcano on Spain's La Palma island spews lava.
-The eruption which began on Septermber 19 has laid waste to a total area of nearly 600 hectares, according to authorities.
+The eruption which began on Septermber 19 has already laid waste to almost 600 hectares of land.
+On Thursday (October 14) around 300 people living between the towns of Tazacorte and La Laguna fled their homes as molten lava threatened to engulf the area.

 Restrictions: